deadoceans/deadoceans.github.io/about.md

 Zero social media, don't support virtue signaling monopolies, and advocate of privacy and a focused and meaningful life lived by your own sense of what is right.

 Perpetual existentialist continuously trying to crawl my way out of reaching a nihilistic conclusion.

+More interested in the human condition than boolean statements.

 I enjoy video games, reading books, writing, piano, calisthenics, anime, language learning, traveling to different countries, and peace and quiet.
 I wish I could draw vast, post apocalyptic environments.
 Maybe it's something I will work on.